 Ascott Aims To Double India Portfolio To 12,000 Units By 2028 And Commits To Grow India As A Key Outbound Source Market

-Mr Lee Ngor Houai, Chief Operating Officer, Europe, Middle East, Africa (EMEA), South Asia and China, Ascott, said:“Moving forward, our growth strategy in India will be driven by a dual focus on geographic and brand expansion.
+Mr Lee Ngor Houai, Chief Operating Officer, Europe, Middle East, Africa (EMEA), South Asia and China, Ascott, said: 'Moving forward, our growth strategy in India will be driven by a dual focus on geographic and brand expansion.
 Currently, 85% of Ascott's operating portfolio in India are concentrated in Tier-1 cities such as Bangalore, Chennai and Hyderabad.
 We will continue to strengthen our presence in these high-performing Tier-1 cities, while also expanding our focus on the fast-growing Tier-2 and Tier-3 cities.
-This strategy is driven by growing interest in India's lesser-travelled destinations and the significant under-penetration of branded hotels in these cities.”See also Hong Kong's Low-altitude Economy gears up for take-off
+This strategy is driven by growing interest in India's lesser-travelled destinations and the significant under-penetration of branded hotels in these cities.'

 Tapping on the demand for flexible, community-focused stays, Ascott is introducing lyf, an experience-led social living brand to support the rise of India's urban millennial workforce. lyf was first launched in Singapore in 2019 with the opening of lyf Funan Singapore.
 The brand is today present in 24 cities around the world.